sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 -------

-Custom autoscaling is very useful feature, when you wanted to scale your workloads based on complexicity of your works deployed in your production.
+Custom autoscaling is a very useful feature when you wanted to scale your workloads based on complexity of your works deployed in your production.
 It could be disk size, networking, Loadbalancers connections etc.

 Hope you enjoyed this guide.
-Give thumps up and ask question in comments.
+Give thumbs up and ask question in the comments.

 <br>